 Void elf > Dark Iron Dwarf > Worgen > Night Elf > Pandaren > Human = Dwarf = Gnome = Draenei = Lightforged Draenei = Kul Tiran

-You should be pre-potting with a Battle Potion of Intellect to provide extra damage and potential healing in the first 25 seconds of the fight.
-Your flask will just be Flask of Endless Fathoms, and your food should be the one that gives the most stats since all are almost equal, which would be a raid feast such as the Bountiful Captain's Feast.
+You should be pre-potting with a Potion of Unbridled Fury to provide extra damage for the first minute of the fight.
+Your flask will just be Greater Flask of Endless Fathoms, and your food should be the secondary stat foods, Baked Port Tato is good.

-For your 2nd pot of the fight, you can either use another Battle Potion of Intellect for more throughput if you don't need the mana, or use a Potion of Replenishment to channel for 25000 mana, or if you don't have time to channel one you can use an instant Coastal Mana Potion.
+For your second pot of the fight, you can either use another Potion of Unbridled Fury for more damage if you don't need the mana, or use a Potion of Replenishment to channel for 25000 mana, or if you don't have time to channel one you can use an instant Coastal Mana Potion.
 Making good use of health pots as an extra buffer between you and death can be very useful since priests are relatively fragile compared to most other classes.
-In this case use a Coastal Healing Potion.
+In this case use a Abyssal Healing Potion.

 Food: Baked Port Tato